CyyyP4ERPnk/CDR-Demo/README.md

 Steps for manually creating each are detailed in their respective .txt files.
 **Make sure to place your certificate inside of the Google Cloud Storage bucket that you create.
 After you finish with this step, proceed with the rest of the setup.**

 Conduct a startup test for Elasticsearch by checking if the credentials.json file is present or not.
 This allows us to only run the startup script once, not every time we restart the machine.
-If the file is present we exit the script. "startup_check"
+If the file is present we exit the script. "startup_check.sh"

 You'll then download and install the prerequisites to run Elasticsearch. "elastic_prerequisites.sh"